stcorp/procsim/README.md

     This class implements the ProductGeneratorBase and is responsible for generating Level-0 ancillary products.

-    Inputs are a Sx_RAW__0M product and all RAWS022_10 belonging to the same data take.
+    Inputs are a Sx_RAW__0M monitoring product and all RAWS022_10 products belonging to the same data take.
-    The output reads the begin/end times of the monitoring product and adds the leading/trailing margins as specified in the job order or the scenario.
+    The output takes the begin/end times of the monitoring product and adds the leading/trailing margins as specified in the job order or the scenario.
     (defaults is 16/0 seconds).

+    The generator adjusts the following metadata:
+    - wrsLatitudeGrid, aka the slice_frame_nr, to '___'
+    - partialSlice, set to false
+    - incompleteSlice, set to false
+    - phenomenonTime (the acquisition begin/end times)
+    - validTime

 Supported scenario parameters for product type AC_RAW__0A are:
    - baseline (int)